 e.
-Employee: the man or woman employed by the employer pursuant to an employment contract, without prejudice to the provisions of article 2.1 of the collective labour agreement.
+Employee: the person employed by the employer pursuant to an employment contract, without prejudice to the provisions of article 2.1 of the collective labour agreement.

 Journalist

 f.
 Journalist: the employee whose main profession is to carry out journalistic activities.